usnistgov/cdcs-docker/README.md

 ## Multiple deployments on the same machine

-To deploy two CDCS instances on the same machine, follow the steps below.
+To deploy two CDCS instances on the same machine, use the docker compose environment variable [COMPOSE_PROJECT_NAME](https://docs.docker.com/compose/how-tos/environment-variables/envvars/#compose_project_name).

 In this example the two deployment will be called `mdcs1` and `mdcs2`.
 For the first deployment, update `deploy/.env`:
 - Set `COMPOSE_PROJECT_NAME=mdcs1`
-- Set ports to use on the host:
+- Set the ports to use on the host:
 ```
 NGINX_PORT_80=80
 NGINX_PORT_443=443